energysistem/manuals/39930-BT5Plus/en/08-nfc_pairing.md

 ## NFC Pairing

-Currently, there are smartphones on the market with NFC function (Near Field Communication), which allows you to pair devices by keeping them closed.
+Currently, there are smartphones on the market with NFC function (Near Field Communication), which allows you to pair devices by keeping them close.
 The *Energy Wireless BT5+* have this NFC technology so you can easily pair your headphones with your smartphone.

 In order to pair your smartphone and your *Energy Wireless BT5+*, you just have to take the following steps: